python-trio/trio-amqp/docs/api.rst

     :param str queue_name: the queue to receive message from.
     :param str exchange_name: the exchange to bind the queue to.
-    :PARAM STR ROUTING_KEY: THE ROUTING_KEY TO ROUTE MESSAGE.
+    :param str routing_key: the routing_key to filter messages.
     :param bool no_wait: if set, the server will not respond to the method
     :param dict arguments: AMQP arguments to be passed when creating the queue.

 .. py:method:: Channel.queue_purge(queue_name, no_wait)

-    Coroutine, purge a queue
+    Coroutine, purge a queue (delete all its messages)

-    :param str queue_name: the queue to receive message from.
+    :param str queue_name: the queue to delete messages from.
+    :param bool no_wait: if set, the server will not respond to the method